factly/ruspie/README.md

 ## Ruspie + Studio + Kavach

-### Introduction

-Ruspie + Studio + Kavach is a comprehensive version of the Ruspie ecosystem that combines the core Ruspie query engine with the Ruspie Studio web interface and the Kavach authentication and authorization tool.
+Ruspie + Studio + Kavach is a configuration of the Ruspie that combines the core Ruspie query engine with the Ruspie Studio web interface and the Kavach authentication and authorization tool.
 This version offers a environment for managing datasets, querying data, and controlling access.

-### Key Components

-- **Ruspie**: The core Ruspie query engine for data querying using SQL and other querying.

-- **Ruspie Studio**: A user-friendly web interface that simplifies data querying, project management.

-- **Kavach**: An internal authentication and authorization tool that enhances security by controlling access to Ruspie Studio and its functionalities.

 ### Setup and Configuration